nghiavan0610/infra/scripts/ADD-USER-GUIDE.md

 # Add User Guide - Dev Team Management

-Quick guide for adding new team members to your VPS.
+Quick guide for adding users to your VPS, including your first Infra Admin.

 ---

 ## When to Use This Script

 Use `add-user.sh` to:
+- ✅ Create your first Infra Admin (after Docker is installed)
 - ✅ Add new dev team members
 - ✅ Update SSH keys for existing users
 - ✅ Grant/manage sudo access